The Swedish ASEA success story

 The name ASEA is associated with many industrial electrical concerns from Sweden.
 Until only a few years ago, this included locomotive building; and one of the most successful designs has got to be the “Rc” series, introduced for the domestic market from 1967, and exported to a number of other destinations.
 Here, we look at the Swedish “Rc” story, from a feature published in “FLMJ-Nytt” in 2004, by Andrew Henning.

 In 1967, the Swedish State Railways (Statens Järnvägar / SJ) put into service, a new design of locomotive, the “Rc,” which was later to become the “Rc1.”
 The design was developed by ASEA (Allmänna Svenska Elektriska Aktiebolaget) especially for the Swedish railways.
 At the time, it was probably the world’s most advanced electric locomotive design, and it went on to become probably the most successful.
 The key factor in the design’s success, was the thyristor control system – innovative at the time.
 It was designed for mixed traffic with a top speed of 130km/h, being equally at home on passenger duties as on goods duties.
-Derivatives of the “Rc” have gone to Austria, Norway and the U.S.
+Derivatives of the “Rc” have gone to Austria, Iran, Norway and the U.S; whilst significantly different locos, but with the same technology, have gone to many other places.

 In 1964, SJ was in need of modern electric locomotives and ordered five thyristor locomotives type Rc (1007-1011) and 15 diode locomotives type Rd (1012-1026).
 They were based on experiments carried out with the Rb1-Rb3.
 However, the locomotive order was soon changed so that they all would be delivered as type Rc.
 When Rc2 was ordered in 1968, Rc was changed to Rc1.
 Initially, a “1” in smaller style was pasted to the Decals on the locomotive sides (1007-1024).
 Only two were delivered as Rc1 (1025-1026).